cristoferz/ezhome/devices/JSON_LADDER.md

 for every click on the button, the light turn off or turn on and keeps this state until the next interaction with the button.

+### NumericValues
+At this point is necessary for complete understanding of the following instructions that we known a new structure: the NumericValues.
+Until now, we are using just boolean values, either constants or not, but never more than this.
+For the next instructions are necessary to understand that is possible to use NumericValues.

+NumericValues, as the same says, are basically numbers, but we have some differences on the address system.
+A numeric address of value 18 is not the same address as a boolean address of value 18.
+This is because the address system for numeric values are completely isolated for boolean addresses.
+This happens because of natures of values and phisical ports of devices.
+Boolean address are linked to digital ports of device and Numeric address are linked to analog ports of device.
+As an example, lets take the Arduino MEGA 2560.
+They have 54 digital ports and 16 analog ports, that are completely different ports.
+So, the boolean addresses from 0 to 52 (thats because ports 0 and 1 are useless) are linked to the digital ports.
+And, the numeric addresses from 0 to 15 are linked to analog ports.
+The preceding addresses are just memory addresses, having no phisical interaction.

+NumericValue have 2 forms of representation:
+* Constant: having static value like above:

+    { "value": 200 }

+* Variable: assigned to a numeric memory address like above:

+    { "address": 18 }

+Once assigned to an analog port the value will reflect in the analog value for the port.

+### Timers
+Timers are the time based instructions for the JSON Ladder.
+The logics are based on 3 values, specified on definition:
+* setpointValue: specifies the time in milliseconds elapsed for a timer be considered done.
+* doneAddress: a boolean address that represents the done state for the timer.
+* elapsedAddress: a numeric address to store the elapsed time for the timer.

+With the same variables, a timer can be one of 2 types:
+* TimerOn

+   Every time the preceding rungCondition is true the timer start counting time, until achieve the setpointValue.
+During this time, doneAddress keeps a false value, elapsedAddress keep the time passed until the true condition and resulting rungCondition return false.
+Once the setpointValue is achieved, doneAddress gains a true value and rungCondition returns true.

+* TimerOff

+   Every time the preceding rungCondition is true the timer start counting time, until achieve the setpointValue.
+During this time, doneAddress keeps a true value, elapsedAddress keep the time passed until the false condition and resulting rungCondition return true.
+Once the setpointValue is achieved, doneAddress gains a false value and rungCondition returns false.

+If the running condition for the timer (true for TimerOn and false for TimerOff) changes, the timer resets immediatelly and elapsedTime returns to zero.

+An example of usage of TimerOn is as following:

+    { "serie": [
+       { "NO": 0 },
+       { "TimerOn": {
+          "setpointValue": 2000,
+          "doneAddress": 1,
+          "elapsedAddress": 18
+       }},
+       { "Coil": 2 }
+    ]}

+In this example, the contact NO commands the execution of Timer, as their control the preceding rungCondition.
+The Timer is configured for a 2s delay (2000ms), with doneAddress configured for address 1 and elapsedAddress configured for numeric address 18.
+A Coil assigned to address 2 is connected to the resulting rungCondition.

+The logic is interpreted as follows:
+Once the address 0 has a high value the timer will start running.
+During 2s the rungCondition reflects no alteration.
+If during this time the address 0 goes to an low value, the timer resets and the output will never change.
+Otherwise, if passes the 2 seconds and address 0 keeps the high value, then doneAddress will change to true and resulting rungCondition too.
+This stays like this for as long as the address 0 keeps the high value.
+Once the change to low value, immediatelly doneAddress and resulting rungCondition goes low too, no delay is applied this way.

+TimerOff have a similar aproach, but with inverted values.
+Timer starts with a low value and reset with a high value.

+Some considerations about parameters of timers:
+* setpointValue can use both constants and variable values.
+A change during the timer execution will affect the result of timer without reseting him.
+* doneAddress and resulting rungCondition always have the same value.
+Because of internal logics of the timer is necessary to specify an address, but is not necessary to use him.
+* elapsedAddress can be used for reading, but take care with writings.
+A write on this address can cause unexpected behaviors.
+A mistake easy to take is try to use an address of an analog port.
+This will cause very strange results, and dificulty to find the problem.
+That because every cycle of engine will override the value if the analog value of the phisical port, and or the timer never ends, or ends very fast, depending on values of setpointValue.
+Anyway, of course this will not be the expected result.

+### Counters
+Counters are the most complex structures for now.
+Counters are instructions that uses the preceding rungCondition edge for autoincrement or autodecrement their values, according to their type (either count up or down).
+Their basic implementation is examplified above:

+    { "Counter": {
+       "countDown": false,
+       "setpointValue": {
+          "value": 10
+       },
+       "resetValue": 100,
+       "doneAddress": 101,
+       "countAddress": 18,
+       "oneshotStateAddress": 102
+    }}

+With this basics, this are the explanations about all the parameters:
+* countDown: sets the timer as a count up or down.
+Its always a constant value so, its not possible to change at runtime.
+* setpointValue: defines the value that the counter is considered "done".
+Explanations about what is "done" are maded above.
+* resetValue: defines the boolean value that resets the counter.
+Can be a constant or variable
+* doneAddress: boolean address that identify a counter as done.
+Similar to Timers this also reflects the resulting rungCondition
+* countAddress: numeric address that stores the current count value.
+* oneshotStateAddress: as the counters act like an edge, this is the address for the internal edge control

+One simple explanation for counters is that they are an edge with a math add operation.
+But they do a little more than this.
+They controls a setpointValue, doneAddress and a reset operation in only one instruction.
+Lets explain this by parts.
+First of all the doneAddress and rungCondition.
+For our first example we have a count up counter (countDown: false), with a setpoint of 10.
+Lets put more instructions to be more clear:

+    { "serie": [
+       { "NO": 0 },
+       { "Counter": {
+          "countDown": false,
+          "setpointValue": {
+             "value": 10
+          },
+          "resetValue": 100,
+          "doneAddress": 101,
+          "countAddress": 18,
+          "oneshotStateAddress": 102
+       }},
+       { "Coil": 1 }
+    ]}

+In this example lets think we have a push button on address 0 and a LED on address 1.

+At the start of program, we have the LED turn off, and the counter at 0.
+So, if we click 5 times on the button, nothing realy happens, just the internal counter goes to 5 and the LED still off.
+If click more 5 times, than the counter goes to 10 and setpointValue is hit so the rungCondition goes to true together with doneAddress and finally the LED turn on.

+If at any time you read the countAddress you will have the counter value, so now we have the value of 10.

+But, our LED is now turn on and there is no way to turn it off.
+That because differently from timers, counters do not autoreset at any condition.
+The only way to autoreset a counter is will a pulse on resetValue.
+If you keep the resetValue constantly on true, the counter will reset every cycle and never autoincrement their values.

+If will implement another serie with the example above, together with our first example, will can reset your counter:

+    { "serie": [
+       { "NO": 2 },
+       { "Coil": 100 }
+    ]}

+With a button connected to address 2, a click on it will reset the counter.
+If you keep the button pushed, the counter never increment.